akouryy/my-design-soft/README-en.md

 # My Design Soft

-Yet another animation creation software [日本語バージョン](README-ja.md)
+Yet another animation creation software
+[日本語バージョン](README-ja.md)

 Latest version: 0.0.α (Last update: 2014-05-29 JST)
-* In alpha version we update it many times, so there's no detailed version of it.
+asterisk In alpha version we update it many times, so there's no detailed version of it.

 ## Demo
 <http://akouryy.net/program/js/mds/> (It provides only Japanese version yet)